 Although upper-level management typically pulls in high six-to-seven figures, it's difficult to determine how much in compensation is "too high."
 Fortunately, you can find the U.S. executive compensation data on the SEC (Security and Exchange Commission) website.
 First, search for a company name or stock symbol.
 Then, search or scroll down to locate the most recent "DEF 14A" filing.
 This is where all the publicly available data on management's compensation is found.

-After locating the DEF 14A filing, the first thing you can do is to look at the compensation of these upper-level management individuals and attempt to distinguish any obvious outliers.
+After locating the DEF 14A filing, the first thing you should do is examine the compensation of these upper-level management individuals and attempt to distinguish any obvious outliers.
 This may be more obvious in times when a company is struggling, where CEO's may be making millions, even on the verge of bankruptcy.

 You can also compare the compensation of one executive in one position in an industry, to another executive in the same position and in the same industry.
 For example, you could compare the compensation of the COO of Pepsi-Co (PEP) and Coca Cola (KO), but it would not make sense to compare the compensation of these COO's to the COO of Boeing (BA), as they are in completely different industries.

-This compensation figure may also be inflated from stock options, which act as an incentive for managers to increase shareholder value.
-These stock options are also not free, and the money may come from dilution of existing shareholder's stock, which means a decrease in how much of a company a holder owns.
+The compensation figures you find on the DEF 14A filing may also be inflated due to stock options, which act as an incentive for managers to increase shareholder value.
+These stock options are also not free, and the money may come from dilution of existing shareholder stock.

-As Investopedia explains, the problem with stock options is that executives sometimes drive up the share price artificially, so that they could make a quick buck in the short-term, which does not benefit long-term investors whatsoever.
+The problem with stock options is that executives sometimes drive up the share price artificially (i.e., by cooking the books), to essentially make a quick buck, which does not benefit long-term investors whatsoever.
 Investors would then realize that the books had been cooked, and the share prices would fall, with management profiting from the fall in stock price.